jasonsullivan/Clean-Architecture-Template-Projects/memory-bank/projectbrief.md

         └── CleanArchitectureTemplate.Web.Tests
 ```

-## Deliverables
+## Core Deliverables

+1. **Complete Solution Template**:
-- Full solution template with all projects and layers
+   - Full project structure with all layers implemented
-- Mechanism for selecting authentication providers
+   - Ready-to-use template for new applications

-- EF Core Identity implementation with UI
+2. **Authentication System**:
-- Microsoft Entra ID integration
+   - Dual provider support (EF Core Identity and Microsoft Entra ID)
+   - Common interface for authentication services
-- Features for user and role management
+   - Provider-agnostic domain model for users and roles

+3. **Authorization System**:
+   - Permission-based authorization
+   - Role management and synchronization
+   - Integration with ASP.NET Core authorization

+4. **Configuration and Setup**:
-- Configuration files for the template
+   - Admin UI for initial configuration
+   - Database provider selection
+   - Identity provider configuration

+5. **Documentation and Examples**:
-- Comprehensive documentation and examples
+   - Comprehensive documentation
+   - Usage examples for different scenarios
    - Test coverage across all components

-## Development Approach
-The development will proceed iteratively, emphasizing:
-- Initial focus on EF Core Identity implementation
-- Use of GitHub Copilot for code generation
-- Adherence to standard ASP.NET Core Identity interfaces
-- Compliance with official ASP.NET Core security guidelines
-- Test-driven development for security-critical components
-- Integration of Microsoft Entra ID following EF Core Identity completion

 ## Project Scope

-This template is designed to serve as a foundation for enterprise applications requiring robust authentication, while maintaining flexibility for various deployment scenarios.
-It balances enterprise requirements with simplicity for smaller projects.
+The template is designed to serve as a foundation for enterprise applications requiring:
+- Robust authentication and authorization
+- Clean, maintainable architecture
+- Flexibility in deployment and configuration
+- Scalability for growing applications

+The project focuses on providing a solid architectural foundation while allowing for customization to meet specific application needs.